data-altinn-no/dan-cli/README.md

 # Introduction
-This is a sample client for sending requests to data.altinn.no [information in Norwegian](https://www.altinndigital.no/produkter/data.altinn/). developed in .NET Core.
+This is a sample client for sending requests to [data.altinn.no](https://www.altinndigital.no/produkter/data.altinn/), developed in .NET Core.
 The purpose of the sample client is twofold: To demonstrate how to effectively utilize the various functions available through data.altinn.no and to provide sample implementation for anyone wanting to write their own data.altinn.no client.

 # Requirements
 To use data.altinn.no and this client you will need the following